 GB's Atkin takes first World Cup win in Copper

-Great Britain's Zoe Atkin secured her first World Cup win of the season by topping the podium in Friday's Freestyle Skiing Halfpipe final in Copper Mountain, Colorado.
+Great Britain's Zoe Atkin secured the first World Cup win of her career by topping the podium in Friday's Freestyle Skiing Halfpipe final in Copper Mountain, Colorado.

 The Brit, who finished second in qualifying earlier this week, scored 87.75 in her first run to finish top, while Brita Sigourney of the USA and Rachael Karker of Canada finished second and third with 85.00 and 81.75 points respectively.

-It is a sign of remarkable progress for Atkin who finished 14th in the same event last year on her World Cup debut.
+It is a sign of remarkable progress for 16-year-old Atkin, younger sister of Olympic medallist Izzy, who finished 14th in the same event last year on her World Cup debut.

 Meanwhile in the men's final, America's Aaron Blunck topped the podium with 87.00 points after an impressive second run in Copper.